fikrihadi/fikrihadi-frontend-arkmind-technicalTest/README.md

 Frontend Setup Instructions 🚀
 Welcome!
-Here’s a simple guide to get the frontend of the technical test for fikri hadi up and running on your machine.
+Here’s a simple guide to get the frontend of the technical test for fikri hadi up and running on your machine
 1. Install Dependencies 📦
 The first thing you need to do is install the project dependencies.
 To do this, open your terminal, navigate to the project folder, and run the following command:
 : npm install